aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 ## Configure AWS Security Services
 1. Login to the delegated administration account for security i.e. Control Tower audit account.
-2. Enable GuardDuty with auto-enable for organization and enable these protection plans for all the member accounts:
+2. Enable GuardDuty with auto-enable for organization and enable these protection plans for all the member accounts.
+Use the CloudFormation script "lz-audit-guardduty.yaml", use StackName "lz-audit-guardduty".
     - S3 Protection
     - Runtime Monitoring
     - Lambda Network Activity Monitoring
     - Malware Protection for EC2
-    Use the CloudFormation script "lz-audit-guardduty.yaml", use StackName "lz-audit-guardduty".
 3. Enable IAM Access Analyzer for organization to identify unused IAM resources and external access to your organization's resources i.e. S3, IAM Roles, KMS Keys.
+IAM Access Analyzer service role 'AWSServiceRoleForAccessAnalyzer' must be created in the organization management account before running this CloudFormation.
 Use the CloudFormation script "lz-audit-access-analyzer.yaml", use StackName "lz-audit-access-analyzer".
 4. Create a new Security Hub Central Configuration Policy that enabled "AWS Foundation Security Standards" across the governed regions (us-east-1, ap-southeast-1 and ap-southeast-2).
     - Disable specific Security Hub findings that are no longer required.
         - [IAM.6] Hardware MFA should be enabled for the root user